LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Tide Caller.md

 The Genasi learns to manipulate water defensively, creating a protective barrier.

 As an action, expend 2 Essence to invoke an "Aqua Veil".
 This ability envelops the Genasi in a shimmering watery barrier, providing additional protection in the following ways:
-- **Temporary Hit Points**: The Aqua Veil bestows temporary hit points equal to the Genasi's current character level plus their \[PROF\] bonus.
+- **Temporary Hit Points**: The Aqua Veil bestows temporary hit points equal to the Genasi's current level plus their \[PROF\] bonus.
 - **Damage Resistance**: The veil offers resistance against ranged attacks, reducing the inflicted damage by 50%.
 - **Fire Immunity**: While the temporary hit points persist, the Genasi gains immunity to fire damage.

-Additionally, when a target within 10 feet of the Genasi, the Genasi can, as a bonus action, expend up to 1 Essence to cast "Aquatic Healing" on that target.
+Additionally, when a target is within 10 feet of the Genasi, the Genasi can, as a bonus action, expend up to 1 Essence to cast "Tidal Restoration" on that target as

 ## Level 5 - Torrent Lash (3 Essence)
 Drawing upon their innate connection to water, the Genasi can summon a whip made of liquid currents, extending seamlessly from their arm.